 Photo: Brydon Thomason (Shetland Nature).
 Diving and sea angling trips can be arranged by most boat operators and you can even try a short sail around Lerwick harbour on the replica longship Dim Riv, or have a day, weekend, or longer sail on Shetland’s restored herring drifter Swan (see below).

-As well as scheduled trips, most operators will happily arrange bespoke tours or a private charter to suit your particular interests and requirements… just give them a call, browse their respective websites, or contact the Visit Shetland tourist information office (01595 693434) for more details.
+As well as scheduled trips, most guides will offer bespoke tours or private charters to suit your particular interests and requirements… just give them a call, browse their respective websites, or contact the Visit Shetland tourist information office (01595 693434) for more details.